A Vintage Valentine

 Bonus Makeup Tips & Tricks

 First off, vintage makeup is about subtlety with pops of color.
 Eyeshadow was minimal and contouring wasn’t a technique used back then.
 Be sure to keep this in mind when you’re creating your vintage look!
 For example, for daywear, matching eyeshadow to outfits was common.
 Meanwhile, for the evening, darker eyes were more elegant.
-In other words, eyeliner, lipstick, face powder and blush were the staples found in every woman’s makeup bag in the 50s.
+In other words, eyeliner, lipstick, face powder, and blush were the staples found in every woman’s makeup bag in the 50s.

 Secondly, here is a list of exactly what you’ll need to do your vintage makeup: